telerik/blazor-docs/components/editor/overview.md

 Images in the content area of the Editor are resizable.
 To grab the resize handles, hover on the borders of the image.

-## Methods
+## Component Reference and Methods

-The editor [reference](#component-reference) exposes the `ExecuteAsync` method which lets you call programmatically the tools and commands of the editor (such as the Bold too, or a Back Color tool, or inserting HTML).
+You can use the component reference to call its `ExecuteAsync` method, especially when creating [custom tools]({%slug editor-custom-tool%}).
+This method allows you to call programmatically the tools and commands of the editor (such as the Bold too, or a Back Color tool, or inserting HTML).

 You can find the reference for the available commands and their respective arguments in the [Built-in Tools list]({%slug editor-built-in-tools%}) section of the documentation.